 Is it mandatory to make the article by industrial process or means, before making an application for registration of design?

-Why is it important for filing the application for registration of design at the earliest possible?
+Why is it important for applying for registration of design at the earliest possible?

-First-to-file rule is applicable for design registration in India.
-If two or more applications relating to an identical or a similar design are filed on different dates only first application shall be considered for registration of design.
+The first-to-file rule is applicable for design registration in India.
+If two or more applications relating to an identical or a similar design are filed on different dates only the first application shall be considered for registration of a design.

 Can the same applicant make an application for the same design again, if the prior application has been abandoned?

 Yes, the same applicant can apply again since no publication of the abandoned application was made by the Patent Office, provided the applicant does not publish the said design in the meanwhile.